luapNaya/netflix-clone/README.md

 ---

 **Disclaimer:** This project is intended for educational purposes only.
-It is not associated with Netflix or its official website in any way.
+It is not associated with Netflix or its official website in any way.--!>